camp9ucsb/conference/abstracts.md

 * Interpretation of possible outcomes with regard to the research question is clearly articulated.

 Student and post-doc research will be prioritized over faculty authors, and junior faculty over more senior faculty for presentations.
 First authors must be **based at a university in California**.

+Talks will be selected based on (a) quality, as assesed by reviewers, (b) student author status, (c) balance across areas of study.